Select Page

 Required if you serve alcohol.
 Covers damages and legal fees if an intoxicated guest causes harm.

-Covers damage to your business property, including kitchen equipment, appliances, and supplies.
+Covers loss, theft, or accidental damage to your catering gear and supplies.

 event insuranceHow Much Coverage Should You Buy?